Isokinetics – What Does the Biodex do?

 Meniscal tears (Non-obstructive) – Quads and hamstring strength can be affected due to periods of swelling and muscle inhibition.
 Improving strength to a level that allows the safe return to running, jumping and change of direction is essential to prevent further irritation of the meniscus.
 Assessments will demonstrate if you are ready to return to these activities.
 Training on the Biodex gives the ability to maximally load the quads and hamstrings without any compressive force going through the meniscus.

-Ankle instabilities / reconstruction – when you go over on your ankle, the swelling in the joint will cause the lateral muscles to weaken.
+Ankle sprains / reconstruction – when you go over on your ankle, the swelling in the joint will cause the lateral muscles to weaken.
 Rehabilitation of these muscles through strength training is essential to protect you ankle in the event that you twist your ankle again.
 This is a common position for the ankle to go into and it relies on the perineal muscles on the outside of the shin to pull your ankle back into position.
 The Biodex can be used to assess the strength status of the lateral muscles or be used to rehabilitate them with a weekly boost to your rehab programme.

 Tendonopathies – slow heavy resistance is used in the treatment of tendon problems.
 The Biodex is able to load your tendons in ways you just can’t do in the gym.
 If you have a particularly problematic tendon issue, using the Biodex, coupled with the shockwave might be the combined treatment that you need, or simply loading the tendon on the Biodex 1-2x per week